 Innovative battery technology is one of the primary advancements that drive the manufacture of EVs.
 The majority of EVs on the market today use lithium-ion batteries.
 These batteries are manufactured from rare earth minerals, including graphite, lithium salt and carbon, all of which make up both negative and positive electrodes.
 When combined with an electrolyte, they produce a strong electric current that powers the battery and turns the wheels.

 The same type of battery is likely powering the device you are using to read this article if you’re browsing on a laptop or a phone.
 EV manufacturers are also currently exploring new innovative battery technology, as the minerals used to create lithium-ion batteries are rare and expensive to mine.
+These technologies are being visualized with greater depth, utilizing advanced battery software for ensured analysis.

 All EVs, from hybrids to full EVs, employ regenerative braking technology, an innovation that allows EV batteries to last a lot longer between recharges alongside keeping the vehicle performing efficiently while on the road.